Aniruddh4980/Python/README.md

 # Python
-# Task_1 file is a code for simple mathematical calculation by taking input from the user.
+# Task_1 file:- A simple mathematical calculation by taking numbers as an input from the user.
-# Task_2 file is a code for a greeting output by taking input from user.
+# Task_2 file:- Greeting user by taking name as an input from user.